Tactikal/CSE151A-WI23-Project/README.md

 Carol, General Organizer: created Github repository and Colab notebook, helped check in with group members to ensure timely completion of milestones, completed some coding and analysis/conclusion cells, often updated readme in Github

-Larry, Coder/Writer: I coded a lot of the data exploration and some parts of preprocessing; I compiled everything to the requirements in the final writeup.
+Larry, Coder/Writer: I wrote code to imput null/NaN data for data preprocessing and coded all of the figures that show distributions of variables in our dataset; I compiled everything to the requirements in the final writeup except the conclusion.

 Chia, Coder: Discussion with other teammates, Preprocessing Encoding code, Model 1 train-test analysis code based on adding features, Model 3 code for SVM model and train-test analysis